catcrumpet/accelR/README.md

 # … with 1,071 more rows
 ```

+### Summarize the data.
+This is still a work in progress.
+Currently, two functions are provided:
+- `summarise_day`
+- `summarise_window`

+I will talk about these in the future.

 ## Final notes
 - I'm still learning how to document this, so references will be added in.
 I borrowed heavily from the work of other people and their attributions are due.